 - One additional Part II module(s) or Part IV module(s)

 - At least 50 MC-FP points (acquired by completion of modules) per three year stage

 In addition, each Diplomate must complete 150 CME credits every 3-year stage and continuously maintain a currently valid, full, unrestricted license to practice medicine in the United States or Canada and continuous compliance with the ABFM Guidelines.

 As long as a Diplomate continues to meet these requirements in each 3-year stage, the Diplomate will be listed as board-certified on the ABFM website.
-If a Diplomate fails to meet these requirements for any 3-year stage, the Diplomate will be listed as "not certified" on the ABFM website.
+If a Diplomate fails to meet a requirement by the specified deadline, the Diplomate will be listed as "not certified" and certificate “withdrawn” on the ABFM website.
 A Diplomate has three years (after becoming "not certified") to regain their certification status by completing the required MC-FP activities.
-Once the delinquent modules are completed, the Diplomate will again be listed as board-certified (but the break in certification history will be listed permanently on the ABFM website).
+Once the delinquent requirement(s) are completed, the Diplomate will again be listed as board-certified (but a break in certification history will be listed permanently on the ABFM website).

 If a Diplomate does not meet the current 3-year stage requirements, and does not complete all previously delinquent modules in the next 3-year stage, the Diplomate will be required to complete the MC-FP Re-Entry Process (which will include successfully completing the MC-FP Examination).

 The MC-FP Re-Entry Process requires:

 - Completion of fifty (50) MC-FP points (acquired by doing modules)

 - Minimum of 1 Part II Module (SAM)

 - Minimum of 1 Part IV Module (PPM or approved alternative)

 - Completion of one hundred fifty (150) credits of acceptable CME (minimum 50% Division I), acquired in last three (3) years